-in this regard.
-The Agency has regularly revised its Monitoring and Evaluation Matrix in close co-ordination with major donors including Australian Aid, the EU, the United Kingdom and the United States.
-Within the forum of UNRWA Advisory Commission (AdCom), members have welcomed UNRWA's effort to consolidate and improve the quality and consistency of monitoring and external reporting and have acknowledged this monitoring tool and process for the period 2012-2013.
-Moreover, at the November 2012 UNRWA AdCom, EU donors expressed their intention to align UNRWA's reporting obligations in line with this performance report (now referred to as UNRWA's Results report).
-The Agency's Results Report will serve as the primary performance monitoring tool for the planned contribution agreement foreseen within the framework of this Decision.
+Over the past year, comments received from donors included the need to include more indicators on efficiency, effectiveness and processes.
+The Agency has revised its Monitoring and Evaluation Matrix in close co-ordination with major donors including Australian Aid, the EU, the United Kingdom and the United States.
+Within the forum of UNRWA Advisory Commission (AdCom), members have welcomed UNRWA's effort to consolidate and improve the quality and consistency of monitoring and external reporting and encouraged further discussion on the Donor Harmonised Framework in 2012/2013 with the objective of a common understanding and acknowledgement of this monitoring process for the period 2012-2013.
+The harmonised UNRWA-Donor Report (2012-13) will serve as the primary performance monitoring tool for the planned contribution agreement foreseen within the framework of this Decision.